Cripple Creek Colorado

 Looking in the 2001 pictures of the lobby, one spies an old piano.
 Perhaps this entity was seen playing it, and perhaps has been observed in some way to be blind.

 Thought to possibly be Mary Hedges, who was the hotel manager from 1916-1918.

 A BIG YES INDEED is in order.

-Ghost investigators, such as Southwest Ghost Hunters Assoc. have throughout the years, up to the present, captured some evidence that points to paranormal activity, though no actual pictures of the entities described by the personal experiences of many witnesses throughout the years have been caught on film, which is nearly impossible.
+Ghost investigators such as Southwest Ghost Hunters Association have captured evidence that points to paranormal activity, though no actual pictures of the entities described by witnesses have been caught on film.
 Though the building is closed and empty at the present, ghost hunting groups and paranormal enthusiasts come in to investigate for a fee, if one can believe the posted signs on the outside of the door.
-This is true of several haunted buildings in town, so it may be possible to try to investigate this building as well.
+This is true of several haunted buildings in town, so it may be possible to try to investigate here.

 172 Bennett Avenue

 The closed Palace Hotel and Casino building can be found at the corner of First and Bennett Avenue almost directly across the street from Bronco Billy’s Hotel, and about two blocks north of the old Teller County Jail Museum, and the 1902 County Court Building, which is still being used.

 - Interview with a Century Casino employee.

 By Dennis William Hauck